brettmitchelldev/redfi/README.md

 ## Plan configuration

-A `redfi` fault plan is a JSON file with the following properties:
+A `redfi` fault plan is a JSON file with one or both the following properties:
 - `requestRules`: Rule definitions applied to the request stream going from the client to the server
 - `responseRules`: Rule definitions applied to the response stream going from the server to the client